 However, the circumstances in which LSD is used may have a big impact on the outcome.
 In controlled, safe, clinical trials led by trained professionals the results have been mostly positive.

-The Future of LSD-Assisted Therapy for Anxiety
+The Future of LSD-Assisted Therapy

 The production and sale of LSD are still illegal in many countries.
 However, many scientists have called for it to be reclassified as it is useful for research purposes, and for developing clinical applications and trials.
 Another issue that LSD has to deal with is latent cultural stigma, a remnant of the 1960’s.
 For now, it seems like LSD-assisted therapy will remain confined studies and trials, pending FDA approval.